 Production: The production index, measured in fixed prices, shows the trend in industrial production and provide an up-to date short-term information on the industrial activity.
 It is calculated on the basis of current turnover, taking into account changes in stocks.
 There are two categories of stocks involved, stocks of finished goods and stocks of work in progress.
-The turnover in current prices in a given month is aggregated with the change in stocks values, and the sum is deflated by the corresponding price index.
-This results in the so called production turnover, which is the basis for production index.
+Both the turnover in current prices and the corresponding stocks values are deflated by the output price index.
 For shipbuilding the calculation is based on hours worked instead.